open-cluster-management-io/open-cluster-management-io.github.io/content/en/concepts/architecture.md

 </div>

-The "master-agent" architecture also minimized the requirements in the network for registering a new cluster to the hub.
+The "hub-agent" architecture also minimized the requirements in the network for registering a new cluster to the hub.
 Any cluster that can reach the endpoint of the hub cluster will be able to be managed, even a random KinD sandbox cluster on your laptop.
 That is because the prescriptions are